PurpleHullPeas/MPMD-AutoBedLevel-Cal/advanced/Advanced_Readme.md

 ### Bed Leveling Tests

+Before printing, you will need to make sure that you have created a fresh G29 mesh (the script will prompt you to do this) and that you have saved everything with M500.

-You can look at heatmaps if you have done all of the recommended hardware alignments, but the ultimate test is by actually printing.
+You can look at heatmaps if you have done all of the recommended hardware alignments, but the final test is done by actually printing.
 Make sure to read the next section on "Final Bed Leveling Tweaks" before getting fed up trying different calibration patterns. </br>
 [Comprehensive Ring Test Print](https://www.thingiverse.com/thing:3892011) </br>
 [Less Comprehensive Low Filament Usage Calibrator](https://www.thingiverse.com/thing:2482476) </br>